UrbanCompass/bazel/site/docs/skylark/build-style.md

  * No strict line length limit.
 Long comments and long strings are often split to 79 columns, but it is not required.
 It should not be enforced in code reviews or presubmit scripts. *Rationale*: Labels can be long and exceed this limit.
-It is common for `BUILD` files to be generated or edited by tools, which does not go well with a line length limit.
+It is common for `UCBUILD` files to be generated or edited by tools, which does not go well with a line length limit.

  * Implicit string concatenation is not supported.
 Use the `+` operator.
-   *Rationale*: `BUILD` files contain many string lists.
+   *Rationale*: `UCBUILD` files contain many string lists.
 It is easy to forget a comma, which leads to a complete different result.
 This has created many bugs in the past.
 See also this discussion.